Pradumnasaraf/DevOps/Kubernetes/README.md

 ### Secrets

-We use secrets to pass envirnoment variables inside the pods.
+We use secrets to pass environment variables inside the pods.

 ```yaml
 apiVersion: v1